bretsw/bretsw-website-build/content/cv.md

 Greenhalgh, S. P., Koehler, M. J., Rosenberg, J. M., & **Staudt Willet**, K. B. (under review).
 Considerations for using social media data in learning design and technology research.
 In E. Romero-Hall (Ed.), *Research methods in learning design & technology*.
 Routledge.

-Greenhow, C. M., Galvin, S., & **Staudt Willet**, K. B. (under review).
+Greenhow, C. M., Galvin, S., & **Staudt Willet**, K. B. (in revision).
 Research methods unique to digital contexts: An introduction to virtual ethnography.
 In N. K. Duke & M. H. Mallette (Eds.), *Handbook of literacy research methodologies* (3rd ed.).
 New York, NY: Guilford Press.

 **Staudt Willet**, K. B., & Carpenter, J. P. (2019).
 Educators on the front page of the Internet: Teacher learning in four subreddits.
 In D. C. Gibson & M. N. Ochoa (Eds.), *Research highlights in technology and teacher education 2019* (pp. 169-178).
 Waynesville, NC: Association for the Advancement of Computing in Education (AACE).
 Retrieved from https://www.learntechlib.org/p/210591/ [Invited reprint of conference presentation in an edited book]